QuadCtrl/quad-ctrl/README.md

 ## Experiments

 Limited by the Home PC performances, we have tried to meaningful explore the possibility for hyper parameters tuning and for the neural architecture structuring.
-We evaluated the performances not only from the GUI feedback, but mostly based on the
+We evaluated the performances not only from the GUI feedback, but mostly basing our considerations on the final plot of states and engines during the run and the Tensorboard

 ### Algorithm choice